 The power of transportation safety planning at the community level is the ability to take a customized approach to problem analysis and strategy development.
-Development and implementation of safety strategies at a community level can be very effective because community leaders, agencies, institutions, and advocacy groups come together and share resources to develop a comprehensive culture of safety.
-The key steps in the transportation safety planning process that were undertaken in Cheyenne included:
+Development and implementation of community-based safety strategies can be very effective because community leaders, agencies, institutions, and advocacy groups come together and share resources and information to develop a comprehensive culture of safety.
+The key steps in the transportation safety planning process undertaken in Cheyenne included: